 McDonald’s isn't only one of the largest companies in the world, but it’s also one of the favorite companies for many kids for a quick meal.

 Why it’s a great stock for kids: Over the last 44 years, McDonald’s has increased its annual dividend.
-McDonald’s dividend growth rate over the last ten years (7.38%) is higher than that of the sector’s median over the same period (5.58%).
+McDonald’s dividend growth rate over the last ten years is more than 7%.

 Things to watch out for: McDonald’s has a higher controversy level than that of its industry peers.
 While the company’s leadership has been able to navigate well around Environment, Social, and Governance (ESG) issues like the impact of its supply chain, it may continue to face similar challenges in the future.